changingminds.org

 Description

-In searching for and creating our identity, we create 'the other.
-The other is not us and thus helps us to understand, create and define ourselves.
+In searching for and creating our identity, we create 'the other'.
+The other is 'not me' or 'not us' and thus helps us to understand, create and define ourselves.

 The other is outside us, showing first that there is existence outside our bodies.